Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-We characterize the chaos transition in the Langevin dynamics of the integrable and non-integrable chains of oscillators by a classical out-of-time-order correlator (cOTOC) \cite{Subhro2018,Bilitewski2018,Anupam2020,Ruidas2021,Murugan2021,Bilitewski2021}.
-The latter is defined by comparing two trajectories or copies which differ by a small amount initially only for one of the oscillators, and are subjected to identical noise realizations.
-In the chaotic phase, we extract a Lyapunov exponent $\lambda_\mr{L}$ and a butterfly velocity $v_B$, respectively, from exponential growth with time and ballistic spread in space of the cOTOC.
-We show that -- (i) $\lambda_\mr{L},v_B\to 0$ above a critical noise strength or below an interaction strength for both integrable and non-integrable chains. (ii) The butterfly velocity exhibits a critical scaling with system size, whereas $\lambda_\mr{L}$ shows almost no system-size dependence.
-The critical exponents extracted from the finite-size scaling of $v_B$ differs from those in the universality classes typically found in stochastic STs in coupled-map lattices (CML) \cite{Bagnoli1999,Baroni2001,Ginelli2003,Bagnoli2006,Cencini2008,Ginelli2009}. (iii) For the stochastic dynamics of the integrable Toda chain, $\lambda_\mr{L}$ changes non-monotonically with the noise strength, vanishing at the zero noise limit as well as above a critical noise; $v_B$, on the other hand, shows a singular behaviour approaching the integrable limit of zero noise strength.
+We characterize the chaos transition in the Langevin dynamics of the oscillator chains by a classical out-of-time-order correlator (cOTOC) \cite{Subhro2018,Bilitewski2018,Anupam2020,Ruidas2021,Murugan2021,Bilitewski2021,Knolle2021}.
+The latter is defined by comparing two trajectories that differ by a small amount initially and are subjected to identical noise.
+In the chaotic phase, we extract a Lyapunov exponent $\lambda_L$ and a butterfly velocity $v_B$, respectively, from the cOTOC.
+We show the following. (i) $\lambda_L,v_B\to 0$ above a critical noise strength or below an interaction strength for both integrable and nonintegrable chains. (ii) $v_B$ exhibits a critical scaling with system size, whereas $\lambda_L$ shows almost no system-size dependence.
+The critical exponents extracted from the finite-size scaling of $v_B$ differs from those in the universality classes typically found in stochastic STs in coupled-map lattices (CMLs) \cite{Bagnoli1999,Baroni2001,Ginelli2003,Bagnoli2006,Cencini2008,Ginelli2009}. (iii) For the stochastic dynamics of the integrable Toda chain, $\lambda_L$ changes nonmonotonically with the noise strength, vanishing for zero noise, as well as above a critical noise; $v_B$, on the other hand, shows a singular behavior approaching the integrable limit of zero noise strength.

-\textit{Quantum measurement model and the semiclassical limit.}--- We generalize the well-know model of continuous weak position measurement of a single particle by Caves and Milburn \cite{Caves1987} to the interacting oscillator chains.
-The oscillator chain (system) with $i=1,\dots,L$ oscillators and the measurement apparatus (meters) are described by the following time-dependent Hamiltonian,
+\textit{Quantum measurement model and the semiclassical limit.}---We generalize the well-known model of continuous weak position measurement of a single particle by Caves, and Milburn \cite{Caves1987} to the interacting oscillator chains.
+The oscillator chain (system) with $i=1,\dots,L$ oscillators and the measurement apparatus (meters) [Fig. \ref{fig:Panel1_Schematics}(a)] are described by the following time-dependent Hamiltonian: